John Rackham: Crossed Swords Jolly Roger

 The flag commonly associated with Rackham depicts a white skull above crossed swords on a black background, and Rackham is sometimes credited with inventing or designing the Jolly Roger design.
 At trial, however, no witness described Rackham ever using such a flag, only noting that his sloop flew "a white pendant" (pennon).
+A General History also makes no mention of a flag.
 The skull-and-crossed-swords design likely dates to the early 20th century, and attaching it to Rackham can be traced to a 1959 book by Hans Leip, Bordbuch des Satans.

 Calico Jack nickname

 During Rackhams life, all primary sources referred to him as John, no colorful nicknames were given by newspapers or his trial transcript.
 A General Historys first edition in 1724 also makes no mention of any other name for Rackham.
 It is not until 1728, with the release of the second volume of A General History does "Calico Jack" appear in writing.

 This nickname has become ubiquitous in popular culture, although it is unlikely to have been used by Rackham.
 Pirate trials tended to use nicknames if they had one; the trial of Blackbeard's crew repeatedly uses the nickname "Blackbeard," but Rackham's trial never alludes to any nickname or alias.
 Its appearance in A General History Volume II is itself suspect as this volume is best known for adding entirely fictional stories like those of Captain Misson.

-The very nickname "Calico Jack" is unlikely to be utilized by anyone in Nassau, because in the 18th century, calico had a strong feminine connotation due to its role in women's clothing productions.
+The very nickname "Calico Jack" is unlikely to be utilized by anyone in Nassau, because in the 18th century, calico had a feminine connotation due to being predominately used for women's clothing, although men certainly did use it.

 There does exist a pirate who went by Calico Jack; he was, however, a slave who escaped his master Frederick Philipse and joined a ship bound for Madagascar in 1694.
+There was also a notable thief named Sarah Wells who went by Calico Sarah.